-The undergraduate programs lead to teacher certification in early childhood education, elementary education and secondary education.
+The undergraduate programs lead to teacher certification in elementary education, secondary education, and visual arts.
 Coursework in education combines lecture and discussion in the college classroom with extensive laboratory experiences in the local schools.
 The professional sequence culminates in a full-time internship in an approved local school or facility.

-All undergraduate students seeking admission to early childhood or elementary education programs, regardless of the beginning date of collegiate study, must complete 12 semester hours of college-level coursework in each of the following areas: English, mathematics, social science and science.
+All undergraduate students seeking admission to the elementary education programs, regardless of the beginning date of collegiate study, must complete 12 semester hours of college-level coursework in each of the following areas: English, mathematics, social science and science.